Zero6992/chatGPT-discord-bot/README.md

 > [!CAUTION]
 > Ensure that your `a.har` file is stored securely, as it may contain sensitive information.
+>
+> This is not an OpenAI API.
+For API access, please refer here

 ## Step 2: Run the bot on the desktop